Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Permit Application Forms are located in the Protection Systems section.
 Fill out the application form for the type of system you are installing and return it, along with 2 sets of plans and permit fees, to the Fire Department.

-If you are located outside the city limits, contact the Law Enforcement Center at 507-444-3800 to obtain a county burning permit.
+If you are located outside the city limits, visit the Minnesota Department of Natural Resources website to apply for a burning permit.

 The City of Owatonna requires a permit to be obtained for the sale of fireworks within city limits.
 See City Ordinance 111 for details.